99SVD/UncertaintyStudy/README.md

 # Uncertainty Study
 ### [project website](https://99svd.github.io/UncertaintyStudy/)
-A study of the existing state-of-the-art uncertainty methods under program distribution shift:
+An Impact Study of Program Data Shift Towards Code Analysis Model and Uncertainty Measurement:

-This is a PyTorch implementation of two programming tasks, namely, code summarization and code completion with three model archiectures for each task.
-We also use the Java and Python extractors for preprocessing the input code.
-It can also be extended to other languages, since the PyTorch network is agnostic to the input programming language.
+This is a PyTorch implementation of two code analysis tasks, namely, code summarization and code completion with three model archiectures for each task.
+We use the Java and Python extractors to preprocess the raw code snippets.
+Users may further extend the work to other programming languages following our study.

 <p align="center">
   <img src="Figure/program_shift.png" width="70%" height="70%">